Dr. Kasey Urquídez is the University of Arizona’s Vice President for Enrollment Management and Dean of Undergraduate Admissions.

-In her role, Dr. Urquidez serves as the university’s chief enrollment officer, overseeing the offices of Undergraduate Admissions; Early Academic Outreach; New Student Orientation; Scholarships and Financial Aid; the Student Admin Systems Group; Parent Family Programs; and Access, Engagement & Opportunity, which includes Career Development and Leadership Services.
+In her role, Dr. Urquídez serves as the university’s chief enrollment strategist, overseeing the offices of Undergraduate Admissions; Early Academic Outreach; New Student Services & Orientation; Scholarships and Financial Aid; Parent Family Programs; and Access, Engagement & Opportunity, which includes Career Development and Student Engagement.

-As a proud UA alumna, she obtained her Bachelor’s degree in Family and Consumer Sciences in 1994.
-Since then, she has earned two Master’s degrees, A Master of Education in Teaching and Teacher Education from Chapman University and a Master of Arts in Education, Curriculum and Instruction from the University of Arizona, and a doctoral degree in educational leadership with a concentration in higher education administration from Northern Arizona University.
+As a proud University of Arizona alumna, she obtained her bachelor’s degree in Family and Consumer Sciences.
+Since then, she has earned two master’s degrees, from Chapman University and UA respectively, and a doctoral degree in educational leadership with a concentration in higher education administration from Northern Arizona University.